8 Paired t-test

 8.8 Activity 8: Sensitivity power analysis

-The function is once again pwr.t.test()
+The function we will use again is pwr.t.test()

 from the pwr